 - Bring snacks or pack a lunch, there are no food services inside the park.

-- In an average year, the Medano Creek starts as a trickle in April with May near the peak of the creek’s annual flow.
+- In an average year, Medano Creek starts as a trickle in April with May near the peak of the creek’s annual flow.
 During May and June weekends, the area is extremely crowded.
-By August and September the creek is usually completely gone.
+By August and September, the creek is usually completely gone.